sighingnow/jekyll-gitbook/_pages/Analyzer.md

 # Getting Data Insight using Stock Visualizations

-This lab is designed to give you a basic understanding on stock visualizations, how to execute them and how to use them to create custom visualizations as per your business requirements.
+This lab is designed to give you a basic understanding of `stock visualizations`, how to execute them and how to use them to create custom visualizations as per your business requirements.

 <ins>Reports created in this lab will be used in later labs to create a custom dashboard.</ins>